A. G. Steel: Playing career

 Steel scored 135 at the Sydney Cricket Ground in a Fourth Test match arranged as an "extra" on that tour, in 1883.
 Over the whole tour, he topped both the batting and the bowling averages.

 Steel, who was known by his initials to differentiate him from his brothers, then made his highest Test score, of 148, in 1884 which was the first-ever Test match century scored at Lord's.
 His name still heads the Honours Board.
-These efforts led him to achieve the number 1 ranking in ICC Test Batsman Ranking in 1884 (he retained it in 1885 as well).
+These efforts led him to achieve the hypothetical number 1 ranking in ICC Test Batsman Ranking in 1884 (he retained it in 1885 as well), well over a century before that meant anything at all.
 He captained England in 1886 winning all three times – whitewashing the Australians 3–0.
 His last Test was in 1888, again as captain but losing this one.

 Later life

 In 1884, Steel became a Christian through Dwight L. Moody's preaching, after C. T. Studd invited him to attend Moody's campaign meeting.
 Steel wrote the chapter on bowling in the cricket volume of the Badminton Library (1888).

 He was president of the Marylebone Cricket Club for 1902.
 His son Allan Ivo Steel played a handful of first-class matches for MCC and Middlesex but was killed in the First World War.
+Another of his sons, Jack Steel, also died in the war after being washed overboard while on route to take command of HMS Munster.

 Steel died on 15 June 1914 in Paddington and is buried in Kensal Green Cemetery.